oubiwann/tharsk/README.rst

 ----

-The following names were considered for the project (taken from the first word list imported into the application: Proto-Celtic):
+The following names were considered for the project (taken from the first word list imported into the application, Proto-Celtic):

 * *bargo*: "book"